On eve of Trump-Saudi meeting, Riyadh calls Iran nuclear deal flawed

 It is first visit by Mohammed bin Salman, or MbS as he known in Western circles, to the United States since he became heir apparent.

-The ambitious young prince, has embarked on reforms to modernize deeply conservative Saudi Arabia.
+The ambitious young prince has embarked on reforms to modernize deeply conservative Saudi Arabia.

-He visited Britain earlier this month on his first foreign tour since his rise as part of efforts to persuade Western allies that “shock” reforms have made his country, the world’s top oil exporter, a better place to invest and a more tolerant society.
+He visited Britain this month on his first foreign tour since his rise as part of efforts to persuade Western allies that “shock” reforms have made his country, the world’s top oil exporter, a better place to invest and a more tolerant society.

-He will meet Trump on Tuesday at the White House as well as senior administration officials.
-The crown prince is also due to meet with members of Congress, some of whom have been critical of the Saudi campaign in Yemen, particularly the humanitarian situation and civilian casualties.
+He will meet Trump on Tuesday at the White House.
+He will also see members of the U.S. Congress, some of whom have been critical of the Saudi campaign in Yemen, particularly the humanitarian situation and civilian casualties.

+Senior Trump administration officials who briefed reporters ahead of the visit said Trump wants to resolve a dispute between Gulf states and Qatar, although the Saudi foreign minister called the issue a “very small matter.”

+Trump also wants to arrange a summit of Gulf states, the officials said.

 In his meetings with business, industry and entertainment leaders, the prince is aiming to cultivate investments and political support.
 Several dozen Saudi chief executives are expected to join him in touting investment opportunities in the kingdom.

-Any visit to the New York Stock Exchange will be watched closely by investors because of the potentially lucrative listing of up to 5 percent of Saudi Aramco expected later this year.
+Any visit to the New York Stock Exchange will be watched closely by investors because of the potentially lucrative listing of up to 5 percent of Saudi Aramco expected this year.

 Sources close to the process said the kingdom is increasingly looking to just float the oil giant locally as plans for an initial public offering on an international exchange such as New York or London appear to be receding.